Where to stay in Osaka? Check our guide to the best places to stay in one of the largest and most exciting cities in Japan

 When to Visit Osaka

-If you plan to visit Osaka around Spring, April is the high season throughout Osaka as tourists would be flock to see the cherry blossoms in full bloom.
+If you plan to visit Osaka around Spring, April is the high season throughout Japan as tourists would be flock to see the cherry blossoms in full bloom.
 You should also bear in mind that finding accommodation is harder during this time of year.
 For that reason, it is advisable to organize your trip a considerable amount of time in advance.

 If you are intending to stay away from the crowds and hope to save money on hotels, scheduling your Osaka trip in September is a good idea.